circleci/circleci-docs/jekyll/_cci2/defining-multiple-jobs.md

 - `<vcs-type>/<org>/<repo>` should be replaced with your own VCS and org/repo names; at time of writing, `<vcs-types>` must be either `github` or `bitbucket`.

 ## Conditionally triggering jobs

-Building off of the previous example, suppose you want to build docker images with `setup_remote_docker` only when you'll deploy.
+Building on the previous example, suppose you want to build docker images with `setup_remote_docker` only when for builds that should be deployed.
 You can use a config such as the following:

 ```YAML
   build: